Maintaining the Rink

 After the final pass on the ice, MacMillan returns the machine to its garage.
 At this point, the snow bucket is raised and the snow is dumped into the snow pit.
 As the snow melts, the pit is drained.

 Now that you know about ice rinks and ice-resurfacing machines, you'll never look at them the same again.
 On a hot summer day when you go to the arena, you'll understand why the building is so cool and how the ice stays frozen!

-For more information on ice, ice rinks and related topics, check out the links on the next page.
+For more information on ice, ice rinks and related topics, check out the links below.

 Why is it called an ice rink?

 How much does it cost to build an indoor ice rink?

 - How Air Conditioners Work

 - How Snowmobiles Work